Pet carriers make traveling with animals safer for everyone involved. Here's what you should consider when getting your pet a carrier.

-Next consider the intended use for the pet carrier.
+Next, consider the intended use of the pet carrier.
 Do you just need something to take Fido or Kitty to the vet?
 Or do you plan on taking your pet on a plane trip?
-If you just want something for short infrequent trips, a basic and inexpensive plastic carrier that can be easily stored will do.
+If you want something for short, infrequent trips, a basic and inexpensive plastic carrier will do.

-The ideal onboard pet carrier will be large enough to let your pet stand up and move around comfortably, but small enough to be tucked under the seat in front of you.
+The ideal onboard pet carrier will be large enough to let your pet stand up and move around comfortably but small enough to be tucked under the seat in front of you.
 For safety reasons, no part of the animal should be able to stick out of the carrier.
 There should also be food and water containers with access to the outside so they can be filled.
-Check with your airline to make sure you get a pet carrier that meets their requirements.
+Check with your airline to ensure you get a pet carrier that meets their requirements.

 Airlines typically require large pet carriers to be secured with metal nuts and bolts rather than plastic fasteners.
-The carrier also must be properly ventilated, so the animal can breathe easily.
+The carrier also must be ventilated, so the animal can breathe easily.
 Again, it should have food and water containers.
 The lock on the door should have a spring mechanism that the animal can't open.
-Check with your airline to make sure you get a carrier fits their regulations.
+Check with your airline to ensure you get a carrier that fits their regulations.

 Big, healthy dogs with placid dispositions generally don't need to ride in a pet carrier during a car trip, but small, excitable, or sick animals should ride in a carrier.
-This is particularly true of cats, since they can get under the seats or pedals and thus cause an accident.
-Again, pick a sturdy carrier in which the animal can comfortably move around or lie down.
-Plastic carriers are a good choice as they are among the easiest to clean if the pet makes a mess.
+This is particularly true of cats since they can get under the seats or pedals and thus cause an accident.
+Again, pick a sturdy carrier where the animal can comfortably move around or lie down.
+Plastic carriers are a good choice as they are easy to clean if the pet makes a mess.

 Traveling with Birds

-A bird needs a carrier large enough so that their tail won't touch the floor and their beak won't press against the mesh.
-Different types of birds have different needs, so pick a carrier designed for your type of bird.
+A bird needs a carrier large enough so that its tail won't touch the floor and its beak won't press against the mesh.
+Different types of birds have different needs, so pick a carrier designed for your bird.
 If the bird likes to chew, the carrier needs to have a stainless steel mesh, which will also help with ventilation.

 Just as there are many kinds of pets, there are many kinds of pet carriers.
 Consider your needs and your pet's needs and choose accordingly.